HoplaGeiss/ludan-technology/README.md

 - skills table look more ordered
 - make modal responsive
 - display date better
-- make the images on the blog responsive as they force a scrollbar on mobile
 - give the overview a min size so that it does not flicker on load
-- lazy load images
+- make all images responsive

 ### Blocked